AnushaShankar17/Astrosage-Call-Center-Analytics/README.md

-# AstroSage Call Center Performance Analysis – Project README
+# AstroSage Call Center Performance Analysis
 ## 📌 Project Overview
 This project performs a comprehensive data-driven analysis of AstroSage's call center operations, using a raw dataset of **28,027 session records** and **35 attributes** (expanded to **62 columns** after cleaning and feature engineering).
 The analysis focuses on **operational efficiency**, **customer satisfaction (CSAT)**, **agent performance**, and **strategic investment planning** to optimize a **₹1 crore budget**.